 There is something mythical about the birth of a child.

 I was recently able to attend the birth of my niece.
-I remember walking into the room and my sister was in so much pain she didn’t even remember me arriving.
+I remember walking into the hospital room, my sister was in so much pain she didn’t even remember me arriving.
 I gave the minimal comfort I could give while they repositioned the baby and then helped to hold her legs in place when Sadie finally arrived.

 It was the most beautiful, disgusting, amazing, scary experience of my life.